openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-row-column-stack-stack.md

 # Stack

-A stacking container where child components are pushed onto the stack in sequence, with each subsequent child component overlaying the previous one.
+A stacking container where child components are sequentially pushed onto the stack, with each subsequent child component overlaying the previous one.

 ## Import Module